scottlamb/moonfire-playground/camera-analytics/README.md

-A crude attempt at on-camera motion detection.
+A crude attempt at on-camera analytics (such as motion detection).
 Needs a Moonfire NVR installation on the `new-schema` branch.
 The database must be populated with signals of the following types:

 | watcher type          | uuid                                   |
 | --------------------- | -------------------------------------- |